wenh06/fl-sim/README.md

             Whether to use json logger.
         - ``eval_every`` : int, default 1
             The number of iterations to evaluate the model.
+        - ``seed`` : int, default 0
+            The random seed.
         - ``verbose`` : int, default 1
             The verbosity level.
+        - ``gpu_proportion`` : float, default 0.2
+            The proportion of clients to use GPU.
+            Used to similate the system heterogeneity of the clients.
+            Not used in the current version, reserved for future use.

     """